BIM Informed Visual SLAM for Construction Environments: Related Works

-\textbf{BIM integration in SLAM systems.} To address these limitations, recent works examine the possibility of coupling BIM with SLAM so that architectural priors directly regularize the trajectory and keep the evolving map consistent with the design. \textit{BIM-SLAM} ~\cite{torres2024bim} integrates BIM into multi-session 3D LiDAR SLAM by seeding a pose-graph from the model, anchoring subsequent sessions to the BIM, and reconstructing new elements not present in the plans.
-It reduces long-term drift without prior robot pose and generates a BIM-aligned lifelong map for indoor environments.
+To address these limitations, recent works examine the possibility of coupling BIM with SLAM so that architectural priors directly regularize the trajectory and keep the evolving map consistent with the design. \textit{BIM-SLAM} ~\cite{torres2024bim} integrates BIM into multi-session 3D LiDAR SLAM by seeding a pose-graph from the model, anchoring subsequent sessions to the BIM, and reconstructing new elements not present in the plans.

-Tightly coupled \textit{as-build} and \textit{as-planned} formulations further exploit architectural structure. \textit{iS-Graphs} first derive an Architectural Graph (A-Graph) from BIM and merge it with the online \textit{S-Graph} \cite{bavle2025s} to form an informed graph, enabling global robot localization with room semantics~\cite{isgraphs}.
-Follow-up work optimizes this joint graph and leverages architectural constraints to measure discrepancies between the plan and observations~\cite{disgraphs}.
-These approaches, while benefiting from LiDAR-based high accuracy and $360^\circ$ coverage for room detection, rely on room-level semantics for global localization.
-This makes them vulnerable in symmetric environments and prevents monitoring of smaller areas, such as a single room, without extensive exploration.
+Other works combine the \textit{as-built} map and \textit{as-planned} BIM into a joint optimization graph: \textit{iS-Graphs} merges a BIM-derived graph with the online \textit{S-Graph}~\cite{bavle2025s} to enable global localization with room semantics~\cite{isgraphs}, with follow-up work measuring discrepancies between plan and observations~\cite{disgraphs}.
+These methods, while benefiting from LiDAR-based high accuracy and $360^\circ$ coverage for room detection, rely on room-level semantics for global localization.
+This means that in symmetric environments, or when room detection fails or an insufficient number of rooms are observed, these methods cannot establish reliable localization, preventing operation in smaller areas such as a single room.

 A few works have extended these ideas to vision-based SLAM.
-For example,~\cite{driftFree} integrates visual SLAM with detailed digital twins to suppress drift; however, this approach relies on an accurate digital twin that includes detailed visual information, which may not be readily available in evolving indoor construction environments.
-To the best of our knowledge, no other visual SLAM method leverages prior BIM to maintain a precise, drift-bounded \textit{as-built} map suitable for construction monitoring.
+For example,~\cite{driftFree} integrates visual SLAM with detailed digital twins to suppress drift; however, this system targets outdoor urban environments and aligns sparse point clouds against a dense photorealistic mesh representing the \textit{as-built} state via ICP.
+This registration is purely geometric, matching points by proximity alone.
+Such a dense \textit{as-built} reconstruction must be captured from the environment beforehand, and reflects the clutter and materials that change throughout active construction.
+Keeping such a prior valid as the site evolves would require its continuous re-capture.
+The \textit{as-planned} BIM available from the design phase offers an alternative: it encodes semantic elements such as walls that do not need to be re-captured as the environment evolves.
+However, its use in visual SLAM to maintain a drift-bounded \textit{as-built} map remains unexplored, motivating the approach proposed in this work.